 The pilots were: St Paul’s Blackley, All Saints Langley, St Peter & St Mark Levenshulme, St Thomas’ Delph Friarmere, St John’s Atherton, Holy Family Failsworth, St Martin’s Norris Bank, St Mary’s Ellenbrook, Manchester Minstry2Business and Trinity High School.
+Watch our video above featuring a conversation with the participants from St Mary's, Ellenbrook.

 Find out more about the progress of the Discipleship Pilots here.